yingtonw/Stats170B/README.md

 The html version for data_cleaning.ipynb

+7. calcualte_index.ipynb

+A Jupyter Notebook file to calculate scare index and death_rate.
+The output of this file is our final table called "combined_index.csv".

+8. calcualte_index.html

+The html version for calcualte_index.ipynb

-7. classification_model.ipynb
+9. classification_model.ipynb

 A Jupyter Notebook file for classification models, including KNN, RandomRorest and DecisionTree.
 We fit and evaluate the models.
 Use combined_index.csv

-8. classification_model.html
+10. classification_model.html

 The html version for classification_model.ipynb

-9. time_series_model.ipynb
+11. time_series_model.ipynb

 A Jupyter Notebook file for ARIMA models, including fitting and evaluating.
 Use combined_index.csv

-10. time_series_model.html
+12. time_series_model.html

 The html version for time_series_model.ipynb